fredollinger/cyptocurrency/README.md

 * Binance - Has its own blockchain and coin.
 Lots of coins that can not be bought in many other exchanges.

 * Kucoin - Lots of coins.
 Outside US so probably need to buy coins from another market and transfer it.
+Also good staking.

 ## Price Charts